 Other favorites are the fried shrimp dinner, with 10 jumbo shrimp, potatoes or fries, slaw and soda, and the Snow Snack Pack, with one highly seasoned snow crab cluster covered with garlic butter, three jumbo shrimp, sausage, one egg, half-pound of potatoes and beverage.

 Additional meat options include an eight-ounce burger with fries, 12-ounce Hurt me Burger with fries, and chicken wings with a variety of sauces.

 Save room for the house-made desserts: triple chocolate cake, lemon pound cake, cheesecake, red velvet cake and pound cake.
 We now offer gluten free options from Nazhi Thee Baker LLC too!
 Ask your wait staff for all available options.

 Ellis often travels to the restaurant’s main purveyor, in Daytona, to pick up fresh live crabs, which usually come from the Gulf of Mexico.
 They are perishable, so the restaurant cooks them up as quickly as possible.

 Live crabs are sold by the dozen for carry out, subject to availability and at market price.

-The menu is served lunch and dinner.
-There are daily lunch specials from 11 a.m. to 3 p.m. for $7.99.
+Lunch and dinner are both served daily and they offer lunch specials from 11 a.m. to 3 p.m.
 They include a crab cake patty sandwich, or five wings and three shrimp, fried or steamed, or 10 wings.
 All are served with French fries and beverage.